 - Medicare reimbursement issues

 - HIPAA matters

 - Affordable Care Act

 - FDA-regulated products including medical devices

-- SEC, anti-trust and other merger and acquisition clients matters for health care facilities and practices
+- SEC, anti-trust, and other merger and acquisition client matters for health care facilities and practices